skovy/skovy.dev/content/blog/typescript-explained-in-javascript-mapped-types/index.md

   - "mapped types"
 ---

-This is the 3<sup>rd</sup> post in the series "TypeScript explained in JavaScript."
 The previous two posts covered the `keyof` operator and `extends` keyword.
 This is the first post to begin building on top of these concepts to explore more complex typings.